-While many key elements co-segregate in continuously cast high strength steels, of particular interest is manganese (Mn) which is the primary hardening agent that can easily be measured in an air environment.
-Other segregating elements of interest include: Cr, Ni, Mo, S, P, Al and Si.
+While many key elements co-segregate in continuously cast high-strength steels, of particular interest is manganese (Mn) which is the primary hardening agent that can easily be measured in an air environment.
+Other segregating elements of interest include Cr, Ni, Mo, S, P, Al, and Si.

-The ATLAS not only provides visual evidence of macrosegregation in elemental maps, but quantitative measurement of elemental concentrations in the centerline region of continuously cast billets and slabs.
+The ATLAS not only provides visual evidence of macro segregation in elemental maps but quantitative measurement of elemental concentrations in the centerline region of continuously cast billets and slabs.

-Quantification of segregating element concentrations is determined against a range of reference steel standards using linear regression, providing accurate quantitative results.
+Quantifying segregating element concentrations is determined against a range of reference steel standards using linear regression, providing accurate quantitative results.
 Typical calibration curves for different segregating elements of interest are displayed below.

-X-ray elemental maps can also be used to identify and study in greater detail inhomogeneity problems in steels and other materials, natural and man-made, such as inclusions and impurities.
+X-ray elemental maps can also be used to identify and study in greater detail inhomogeneity problems in steels and other materials, natural and manufactured, such as inclusions and impurities.
 Atlas can automatically identify and quantify impurities and inclusions within a map.

 The versatile ATLAS mapping software and automated stage control enable unique rapid return on command to map locations of interest with exacting stage relocation precision (one micron).
-This unique on command “Go-to” feature can rapidly drive the stage to any area of interest, inclusion or inhomogeneity, for further detailed study and/or to confirm initial mapping results.
+This unique on-command “Go-to” feature can rapidly drive the stage to any area of interest, inclusion, or inhomogeneity for further detailed study and/or to confirm initial mapping results.
 This capability provides corroboration of initial mapping results and the ability to refine mapping results in greater detail if needed or desired.
-The IXRF Atlas system provides a game changing non-destructive capability for monitoring the homogeneity of natural and manmade materials and how it can affect some of their chemical and structural properties.
+The IXRF Atlas system provides a game-changing non-destructive capability for monitoring the homogeneity of natural and manmade materials and how it can affect some of their chemical and structural properties.

 See AIST July 2017 Iron and Steel Technology article “Bridging the Gap: MXRF Technique Rapidly Maps Centerline Segregation” by Joydeep Singupta and Jackie Leung, ArcelorMittal Global R&D―Hamilton, Ontario, Canada and K. Witherspoon, IXRF Systems, Inc. Austin, TX for technical details about the advantages of the μXRF technique for quantitative macrosegregation monitoring.